andodaryl/EtchPad/README.md

 ## The User Experience

 ### User Stories
-As a user, I want to...
+As a user of this website, I want to...
 * Feel that the website is secure for use without worry of privacy infringement or data loss.
 * Easily navigate and interact with features for an enjoyable experience.
 * See how the product works, its quality, and when it’s going to be available to help influence reason for purchasing.